 Arrangements for examinations, for example extra time or the use of a computer.
 Requests for Special Access in external examinations need to be made before the end of Autumn Term and must include the relevant test scores or other evidence to establish normal working/ need.
 Requests received after this date will not be processed by examination boards.
 In recent years there has been a tightening of the rules regarding Special Access and, as a consequence, assessments for access arrangements have to be conducted by one of our approved assessors.
-We will only allow students extra time in internal examinations if they would qualify for this in an external examination.
+We will only allow students extra time in internal examination.